maccum/manhattan/README.md

 ### Generating plots
 javascript code requires a folder that already contains all of the images for each plot

-to generate images:
+use hail script to generate images

-- use hail script
+image folders will have format:

-image folders will have format: plot/
+plot/
     phenotype_name_1/
         metadata.json          --- metadata about plot such as axis bounds that were used, min and max zoom levels, id, title